Why Do People Hack?

 Server disruption attacks have just one aim in mind, which is to shut down or render a specific website useless.
 Distributed Denial of Service (DDoS) is considered to be one of the most popular forms of server disruption attacks.
 In simple terms, DDoS attacks are those that occur when a hacker seizes control over a network of zombie computers called a botnet.
 The botnet is then used as an army of mindless zombies to endlessly ping a particular web server to overload a website and eventually shut it down.

-Online banking has become so popular and has been a revelation, however, the benefits definitely have their drawbacks.
-Online banking has actually paved the way for cyber thieves to digitally steal from you by inserting banking Trojans or malicious lines of code specifically designed for stealing money from you.
+Online banking has become so popular and has been a revelation, however, the benefits have their drawbacks.
+Online banking has paved the way for cyber thieves to digitally steal from you by inserting banking Trojans or malicious lines of code specifically designed for stealing money from you.

 Vulnerability scanning is a security technique employed for identifying security weaknesses in a computer system.
 This security measure is mostly used by network administrators for obvious security reasons.
 However, hackers can also infiltrate this security method to gain unauthorized access, thus opening the door to other infiltration tactics and motivations.
 Vulnerability scanning is essentially considered to be the gateway to additional attacks.